cleder/awesome-python-testing/README.md

 - [Auger](https://github.com/laffra/auger) - Auger is a project to automatically generate unit tests for Python code.
 - [ApprovalTests](https://github.com/approvals/ApprovalTests.Python) - Approvals work by comparing the test results to a golden master.
 - [pytest-codegen](https://github.com/jeremyschiemann/pytest-codegen) - Pytest-codgen will statically analyze your code to create pytest function stubs.
+- [teyit](https://github.com/isidentical/teyit) - A static analyzer and a refactoring tool to rewrite your unittest assertions in the right way.

 ## Related